-B- Scope of the Report
+B. Scope of the Report

 Tata Global Beverages is an integrated beverage business that has set out on a journey to become a global leader in branded natural beverages through innovation, strategic acquisition and organic growth.
 Our ambition is to expand our global footprint by entering new markets and new channels with natural beverages that create magical moments for our customers through their day.
-We have evolved from a strong legacy of tea plantations to becoming a market and brand-focused organization, with a portfolio of diverse brands.
-Around 90 per cent of our sales today are from branded products and 62 per cent of our Group turnover is generated outside India.
+We have evolved from a strong legacy in tea plantations to becoming a market and brand-focused organization, with a portfolio of diverse brands.
+Around 90 per cent of our sales today are from branded products and over 60 per cent of our Group turnover is generated outside India.

 The principles of business responsibility also bear influence on each of our subsidiaries.
-In this Second Annual Business Responsibility Report (ABRR) of Tata Global Beverages, we shall showcase our major subsidiaries within India, primarily Tata Coffee, Mount Everest Mineral Water and Tata Tea Holdings, within the boundary of this report.
+In this Third Annual Business Responsibility Report (ABRR) of Tata Global Beverages, we shall showcase our major subsidiaries within India, primarily Tata Coffee, within the boundary of this report.

-C- General Information about Tata Global Beverages
+C. General Information about Tata Global Beverages